plowsof/post-libera-meeting-logs/README.md

 # post-libera-meeting-logs
-Auto post the logs to the correct monero meeting issue
+Auto post the logs to the correct monero meeting issue + close it too

 The git token can be obtained here https://github.com/settings/tokens